OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/api-management/api-management-key-concepts.md

 [Policies]: #policies
 [Developer portal]: #developer-portal

-[How toocreate APIs]: api-management-howto-create-apis.md
+[How to create APIs]: api-management-howto-create-apis.md
-[How tooadd operations tooan API]: api-management-howto-add-operations.md
+[How to add operations to an API]: api-management-howto-add-operations.md
-[How toocreate and publish a product]: api-management-howto-add-products.md
+[How to create and publish a product]: api-management-howto-add-products.md
-[How toocreate and use groups]: api-management-howto-create-groups.md
+[How to create and use groups]: api-management-howto-create-groups.md
-[How tooassociate groups with developers]: api-management-howto-create-groups.md#associate-group-developer
+[How to associate groups with developers]: api-management-howto-create-groups.md#associate-group-developer
 [How create and configure advanced product settings]: api-management-howto-product-with-rules.md
-[How toocreate or invite developers]: api-management-howto-create-or-invite-developers.md
+[How to create or invite developers]: api-management-howto-create-or-invite-developers.md
 [Policy reference]: api-management-policy-reference.md
 [API Management policies]: api-management-howto-policies.md
 [Create an API Management service instance]: api-management-get-started.md#create-service-instance